DeKalb County Vehicle Impound Guide

 After 30 Days

-If a vehicle remains unclaimed for an extended period (typically 30 days), the impound lot has the right to sell it at a lien sale to recover the outstanding fees.
+Tennessee law, like that of many states, allows impound lots to initiate a lien sale if a vehicle remains unclaimed for an extended period (typically 30 days).
+This means they can sell your car to recover the outstanding fees.
 You want to avoid this at all costs.

 If You Can't Afford the Fees